Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/README.md

 end program
 ```

-The second feature of this repository is the use of <span style="color:green "> **do concurrent construct**</span>.
-The `do concurrent construct` was introduced in <span style="color:green "> **Fortran 2008**</span>.
-It aids in generating the vector code to improve performance.
-In the [previous work](https://github.com/Shahid718/Programming-Phase-field-in-Fortran/tree/main/model_B/example) we have used it already.
+The second feature of this repository is the use of <span style="color:green "> **pure procedures**</span>.
+The feature was introduced in <span style="color:green "> **Fortran 95**</span>.

-Care must be taken when using `do concurrent construct` with procedures.
-If procedures are called within do concurrent construct they are required to be <span style="color:green ">**pure**</span>.
 In pure procedures, the intent attribute of all dummy variables must be declared.
-These codes  usually use simple procedures for the initial microstructure and pure procedures for the evolution.
+We usually use simple procedures for the initial microstructure and pure procedures for the evolution.

 ## **Conventions**